Te Tohu Paetahi 2018

-Te Tohu Paetahi, our total immersion Māori language specialisation, has paved the way for the revitalisation of our ancestral language since 1991.
+Te Tohu Paetahi, our total immersion Māori language programme, has paved the way for the revitalisation of our ancestral language since 1991.

 The University of Waikato created the first intensive te reo Māori immersion programme in response to concerns that the language proficiency of students completing their Bachelors degree with a Major in te reo Māori was not at a high enough standard to make a significant impact on the growth and retention of the language.